Life's a Mess

 "Life's a Mess" is a song by American rapper Juice Wrld and American singer Halsey.
 It was released on July 6, 2020, through Grade A Productions under exclusive license to Interscope Records as the third single for the former's posthumous studio album, Legends Never Die, and was later included on Halsey's Collabs EP that dropped 3 weeks after.
 It was released the same day that Juice Wrld's estate announced the album and the release date of it.
 This marks the second collaboration between the two artists, following the remix of Halsey's chart-topping single "Without Me".

 Other versions

-On March 5, 2021, a sequel to the song called "Life's A Mess II" was released, featuring fellow American rapper Clever and American musician Post Malone.
+On March 5, 2021, a sequel to the song called "Life's A Mess II" was released, featuring fellow American musicians Clever and Post Malone.